 Reset will only occur while a resettable function is being displayed.
 Press and release the FUNCTION SELECT button once to clear the resettable function being displayed.
-To reset all resettable functions, press and release the FUNCTION SELECT button a second time within three seconds of resetting the currently displayed function (>Reset ALL will display during this three second window).
+To reset all resettable functions, press and hold the FUNCTION SELECT button for two seconds.
+Current display will reset along with other functions temperature.